johnnovak/RML-Amiga/website/docs/manual/why-play-amiga-games.md

 If you would like to learn more about the fascinating history of the Amiga, make sure to check out this [epic eight-part article series](https://arstechnica.com/gadgets/2015/07/the-amiga-turns-30-nobody-had-ever-designed-a-personal-computer-this-way/) or get the book [The Future Was Here: The Commodore Amiga](https://mitpress.mit.edu/9780262535694/the-future-was-here/).

-If you're interested in the rise and fall of the Amiga gaming in relation to DOS, check out [my article](https://blog.johnnovak.net/2023/01/02/gaming-on-the-amiga-part-1-amiga-500-is-all-you-need/) on the subject.
+If you're interested in the rise and fall of Amiga gaming in relation to DOS, check out [my article](https://blog.johnnovak.net/2023/01/02/gaming-on-the-amiga-part-1-amiga-500-is-all-you-need/) on the subject.